 Uniqueness of Same-Sex Marriages

 The legal definition of same-sex relationships is something that continues to evolve and evolve differently in different states.
 Thus, custody disputes between same-sex partners can be much more complicated than they are between opposite-sex partners.
 For example, a non-biological parent of a child who has not legally adopted that child does not necessarily get any recognition under Virginia law as a parent.
 If that person is not a parent, they may not be able to ask for custody.
-When same-sex couples are going through separation in a relationship where there are children, it is even more important for them to seek a Fairfax child custody lawyer.
+When same-sex couples are going through separation in a relationship where there are children, it is even more important for them to seek legal guidance from a seasoned Fairfax child custody attorney.

 Impact of Biological Relation in Same-Sex Couples